RAVING-Informatics/BioinformaticsMasterclass/STRipy-pipeline.md

 cd stripy-pipeline #if you're not already there nano run-stripy.sh
 ```
 This will open a new window in terminal where you can edit the file.
 Start typing!
-Use the code in the stripy git lab as a guide (printed below for reference)
+Use the code in the stripy git lab as a guide (printed below for reference).
+Each parameter option (denoted by the leading `--`) is explained on the git lab page.
 ```bash
 python3 stri.py \
         --genome hg38 \